 Walkers, runners, and hikers have little protection on Athens roads.
 When an accident happens, the injuries can be terrible, even fatal.
-If you or a loved one were injured, you should speak to an Athens pedestrian accident attorney.
+If you or a loved one were injured, you should to a pedestrian accident attorney serving Athens.

 John Foy & Associates can help you and your family.
 We have been winning injury claims for over 20 years, and we’re not afraid of complicated cases.
 Contact us today for a free, no-risk consultation at (404) 400-4000 or reach us online.